Odysseus, Verbrecher: Plot

 Odysseus, king of Ithaca, returns to his homeland 20 years after sailing away to fight in the Trojan War.
 He does not recognise the place, which is littered with garbage, and the first person he encounters on the beach—Athena—also appears alien to him.
 As three shepherds play a game, the situation on the island is revealed to the audience: power has been usurped by a group of reformers who, led by Antinous, also are suitors of Odysseus' wife, Penelope.
-When Odysseus encounters the shepherds, they first attack and overpower him, but when they see his tattoo of a skull they recognise it as the royal emblem of Ithaca, understand who he is and explain the situation to him.
-Odysseus wakes up surrounded by a choir of war cripples and recognises both fallen comrades and enemies he killed among them.
-The ghosts mock him and make him realise the misery and poverty Ithaca has fallen into.
-It becomes clear that Odysseus is the only person who can see the cripples, but what they told him about Ithaca was true.
-Odysseus meets his son Telemachus for the first time since he was an infant.
-As they talk, Odysseus says he has overcome the war, without mentioning the cripples that still follow him.
+When Odysseus meets the shepherds, they initially attack and overpower him.
+However, upon seeing his tattoo of a skull, which is recognized as the royal emblem of Ithaca, they realize his identity and explain the situation.
+Odysseus then wakes up surrounded by a choir of ghosts who were injured in the war, recognizing both fallen comrades and enemies among them.
+The ghosts mock him, making him aware of the misery and poverty that Ithaca has fallen into.
+It becomes evident that Odysseus is the only one who can see the ghosts, but their accounts of Ithaca's plight are accurate.
+Odysseus reunites with his son Telemachus, whom he has not seen since he was an infant.
+During their conversation, Odysseus claims to have overcome the war, omitting any mention of the ghosts that continue to haunt him.
 He tells Telemachus he plans to enter the court disguised and talk sense into the reformers, convinced that his name will be enough to restore order and that his return will be a feast for everybody.
 The madwoman Eurycleia tells the reformers Antinous, Eurymachus and Amphinomus that Odysseus has returned.
 They do not believe her, do not recognise Odysseus when they see him and mock him for being dressed in rags.
 Penelope demands to be left alone with the man, who she immediately recognised as her missing husband.
 She accuses him of having abandoned his family and argues that he is not the same man as when he left.
 They are interrupted by Telemachus who says there is unrest between the reformers and an angry mob of people who want to see Odysseus.
 Against Penelope's protests, Odysseus decides to fight the reformers together with Telemachus, arguing that this is how peace is won.
-After the battle is won, Odysseus feels content, but now Telemachus, who killed Antinous and Eurymachus, also sees the choir of crippled ghosts.
+After the battle is won, Odysseus feels content, but now Telemachus, who killed Antinous and Eurymachus, also sees the choir of ghosts.
 Penelope is horrified and accuses Odysseus of having turned Telemachus into his equal.